frombeirutwithlove/ProtestTips/WhatToDo.md

 - Use end-to-end encrypted apps like Signal or Whatsapp for messages and calls.
 Turn on disappearing messages if your messaging app supports it.
 Avoid regular SMS/calls as it's possible for police to intercept it.
-- Even if you are using an end-to-end encrypted communication app, be careful about sharing sensitive details about yourself, people at the protest, or protest organizing, especially with anyone you do not personally know and trust
+- Even if you are using an end-to-end encrypted communication app, be careful about sharing sensitive details about yourself, people at the protest, or protest organizing, especially with anyone you do not personally know and trust.
 - If you use biometrics unlock (thumbprint or facial recognition), immediately power off your phone if you're arrested.
-Both iPhones (emergency SOS mode) and phones with Android Pie or newer (lockdown mode) have a way to turn off face or fingerprint unlock without turning off your phone
+Both iPhones (emergency SOS mode) and phones with Android Pie or newer (lockdown mode) have a way to turn off face or fingerprint unlock without turning off your phone.
 In some jurisdictions, officers can compel you to provide your fingerprint but not your passcode.
 - Better yet, turn off fingerprint or face ID before going to a protest.
 - Draft a message to a trusted friend (not at protest) or legal hotline.